AI as Coordination-Compressing Capital: Task Reallocation, Organizational Redesign, and the Regime Fork: Model

 \subsection{Span of Control}

 The coordination cost function implies a natural \emph{coordination capacity}.
 We define:

 as the maximum team size manager $i$ can effectively coordinate, given the technology of coordination.
 This is a technological parameter---a capacity constraint---not the solution to a manager's optimization problem.
-Note that $L_{\text{eff},i} = Q_i/(1 + c_i n_i)$ embodies a tension: adding a worker of skill $q_j$ raises the numerator $Q_i$ by $q_j$ but also raises the coordination penalty $c_i n_i$ in the denominator.
-A worker contributes positively on net only when $q_j$ is large enough relative to the existing coordination burden.\footnote{An equivalent micro-foundation: each coordination link consumes $c_i$ units of the manager's unit time endowment, yielding the constraint $c_i \cdot n_i \leq 1$, i.e., $n_i \leq 1/c_i = S_i$.
+Two closures are possible: one could treat team size as an interior choice where the manager trades off the marginal worker's quality contribution against coordination drag in $L_{\text{eff}}$, or one could impose the capacity constraint $n_i \leq S_i$ as binding.
+We adopt the latter throughout.
+Specifically, we assume labor is sufficiently abundant that each manager's team reaches the capacity constraint $S_i$.
+This holds when the total worker pool $N$ exceeds total supervisory demand $\sum S_i$, or equivalently when outside options are low enough that workers prefer team assignment at the prevailing wage share.
+Under this closure, $L_{\text{eff},i}$ in~\eqref{eq:effective-labor} gives team output conditional on $n_i = S_i$; spans are set by coordination technology, not by an interior optimality condition.
+Note an important implication: when $n_i = S_i = 1/c_i$, the denominator of~\eqref{eq:effective-labor} becomes $1 + c_i/c_i = 2$, so $L_{\text{eff},i} = Q_i/2$ regardless of $c_i$.
+At the binding capacity constraint, coordination compression raises output not by reducing friction for a fixed team, but by expanding the team itself: lower $c_i$ increases $S_i$, admitting more workers, which raises $Q_i$.
+Proposition~\ref{prop:output}'s ``holding team allocations fixed'' qualifier is essential---it establishes the output effect for a given team size, while the capacity-constraint closure channels the practical effect through team expansion.\footnote{An equivalent micro-foundation: each coordination link consumes $c_i$ units of the manager's unit time endowment, yielding the constraint $c_i \cdot n_i \leq 1$, i.e., $n_i \leq 1/c_i = S_i$.
 This capacity constraint, rather than diminishing returns in $L_{\text{eff}}$, is what bounds team size.} In the homogeneous case, $S = (1 + \gamma K_A)/c_0$, which is linear in $K_A$ and increasing in $\gamma$.
 In the newsroom: at baseline ($K_A = 0$), a section editor with $c_0 = 0.3$ can coordinate $S = 1/0.3 \approx 3.3$ reporters.
 At $K_A = 5$ with $\gamma = 1$, capacity rises to $S = (1+5)/0.3 = 20$.
 The editor-in-chief can now oversee the entire reporting staff directly---section editors become redundant.

 In the homogeneous case, the number of hierarchical layers required for $N$ workers is:

 As $S$ rises, layers compress.
 This is not task substitution---it is \emph{hierarchy substitution}.